Prions Impossible To Stop

 These deadly prions are contagious and unstoppable.
 These protein predators are causing a deadly epidemic among deer, elk and moose in North America called chronic wasting disease (CWD).
 It’s now jumped the Atlantic ocean to Norway.
 Further proof that CWD comes from the prions in sewage sludge.
 Prions also are the pathogen that causes mad cow disease among livestock.
 Few, if any, mammals are immune.

-A Nobel-Prize-winning scientist claims that Creutzfeldt-Jakob (CJD), Alzheimer’s, Parkinson’s and Huntington’s diseases all are prion diseases.
+A Nobel-Prize-winning scientist claims that Creutzfeldt-Jakob disease (CJD), Alzheimer’s disease, Parkinson’s and Huntington’s diseases all are prion diseases.
 These corrupt proteins might even play a role in autism.
 A study in Canada is underway now.
 We might even find that proteins impact cancer development because prion disease progresses in a fashion similar to cancer.
 Unfortunately, prions are much more aggressive and they can survive outside of the bodies of its victims.

 The Species Barrier Is a Myth